User Guide¶

 - Click Write Changes to Disk.
 Your files download (Export Mode) or are written in place (Direct Save).

-Everything else in this guide is an expansion of those five steps.
+Everything else in this guide expands on those five steps.

 -